 NTSTATUS NtManagePartition ( HANDLE TargetHandle, HANDLE SourceHandle, MEMORY_PARTITION_INFORMATION_CLASS PartitionInformationClass, PVOID PartitionInformation, ULONG PartitionInformationLength);

 The SourceHandle and TargetHandle arguments specify which partitions to operate on, as source and target.
 All operations require a target.
 Some, presently just one, require a source.
 For others, supplying a source is an error.

 The operation is selected by the PartitionInformationClass argument.

-The PartitionInformation and PartitionInformationLength arguments are respectively the address and size (in bytes) of a buffer that either provides information or receives it.
+The PartitionInformation and PartitionInformationLength arguments are respectively the address and size (in bytes) of a buffer that either provides information to the function or receives it as output.
 What the function interprets of the buffer or puts into it depends on the information class.

 The function returns STATUS_SUCCESS if successful, else a negative error code.

 The NtManagePartition function and its alias ZwManagePartition are exported by name from NTDLL in version 10.0 and higher.
 In kernel mode, where ZwManagePartition is a stub and NtManagePartition is the implementation, neither is exported until the 1607 release of Windows 10 exports the stub.